Skip to content

 If you want to remap controls for your retroArch-driven games, first you got to decide, whether you want to change controls for the game, the content directory where the game is stored, or the entire emulation core.

 When launching a game with a RetroArch core, RetroArch first loads its default remap file common.rmp.
-However, the default remap file can be overriden hierarchically in the following order:
+However, the default remap file can be overridden hierarchically in the following order:

 1. core remap file overrides default remap file